 Adults responsible for the supervision of youth must maintain credentials as required by the State of Utah Department of Licensing including, but not limited to, a cleared criminal background check, CPR/First Aid certification, manual restraint training, and Teaching-Family Model training.

-Approved February 17, 1987 Amended April 16, 2009 Amended January 28, 2016
+Approved February 17, 1987 Amended April 16, 2009 Amended January 28, 2016 circumstances which would reasonably result in abuse or neglect, must notify his/her supervisor immediately.

 7. Child Abuse or Neglect Reporting